Callbacks#

 Koffi does not have enough information to convert callback pointer arguments to an appropriate JS value.
 In this case, your JS function will receive an opaque External object.

-You can pass this value through to another C function that expects a pointer of the same type, or you can use koffi.decode()
+You can pass this value through to another C function that expects a pointer of the same type, or you can use koffi.decode() function to decode pointer arguments.

 :